madebits/madebits.github.io/blog/2016/2016-12-30-Lubuntu-on-Dell-Latitude-E5570.md

 ##Installation

 Boot menu on this machine is accessible via `F12` key, and BIOS via `F2` key.
 I installed Lubuntu 16.10 in a *SanDisk Extreme* 64 GB USB stick connected to one of USB 3.0 ports.
-I was somehow unlucky with the install, as I run into two bugs []() and []() - the first was caused by the way I created the install USB.
+I was somehow unlucky with the install, as I run into two issues - [first](http://askubuntu.com/questions/689595/bootloader-install-failed) was caused by the way I created the install USB, and second related to disk being formatted for a previous install attempt.
 This made me spent more time that I though to install Lubuntu, as I had to figure out what was happening.
 After trial and error, finally Lubuntu run from the external USB.
 USB stick is quite fast:

 ```bash
 $ dd bs=2M count=512 if=/dev/zero of=test1 conv=fdatasync